guardian/csnx/docs/project-imports/dcr.md

 ## Rationalising NPM dependencies across the existing DCR / AR monorepo

-The `dotcom-rendering` repo currently contains a yarn workspace containing DCR and common rendering and AR, whose dependencies are handled using NPM.
+The `dotcom-rendering` repo currently contains one yarn workspace (containing DCR and common rendering) and a third, unattached package (AR), whose dependencies are handled using NPM.

 AR consumes some undeclared dependencies from the root yarn workspace.

 Common-rendering is only consumed by AR.